RubixML/Iris/README.md

 ```

 ### Inference
-Then we can make the predictions on the testing portion of the dataset set aside earlier by calling `predict()`.
+Now, we can make the predictions on the testing portion of the dataset set aside earlier by calling `predict()` with the testing set.

 ```php
 $predictions = $estimator->predict($testing);
 ```

-During inference, the KNN algorithm interprets the features as spatial coordinates and uses the *distance* between samples to determine the k most similar samples from the data it has already seen before.
+During inference, the KNN algorithm interprets the features as spatial coordinates and uses the *distance* between samples to determine the k most similar samples from the data it has already seen.
 As you can see from the visualization below, each species of Iris flower is within a distict cluster.
 In such a case, if an unknown sample falls within a cluster, it will be assigned that cluster's label.

 ![Iris Dataset 3D Plot](https://raw.githubusercontent.com/RubixML/Iris/master/docs/images/iris-dataset-3d-plot.png)